Derek Muller: Reception

 Veritasium videos have received critical acclaim.

 Two early successful Veritasium videos demonstrate the physics of a falling Slinky toy.

 At 2012 Science Online, the video "Mission Possible: Graphene" won the Cyberscreen Science Film Festival and was therefore featured on Scientific American as the video of the week.
-A video debunking the common misconception that the moon is closer than it is, was picked-up by CBS News.
+A video debunking the common misconception that the moon is closer than it is, was picked up by CBS News.

-After a video was posted in which Muller is shown driving a wind-powered car, equipped with a huge spinning propeller, faster than the wind, UCLA physics professor Alexander Kusenko disagreed with the claim that sailing downwind faster than wind was possible within the laws of physics, and made a scientific wager with Muller $10,000 that he could not demonstrate that the apparent greater speed was not due to other, incidental factors.
+After a video was posted in which Muller is shown driving a wind-powered car, equipped with a huge spinning propeller, faster than the wind, UCLA physics professor Alexander Kusenko disagreed with the claim that sailing downwind faster than wind was possible within the laws of physics, and made a $10,000 bet with Muller that he could not demonstrate that the apparent greater speed was not due to other, incidental factors.
 Muller took up the bet, and the signing of a wager agreement by the parties was witnessed by Bill Nye and Neil deGrasse Tyson.
-In a subsequent video, Muller demonstrated the effect with a model cart under conditions ruling out extraneous effects.
-Kusenko conceded the bet.
+In a subsequent video, Muller demonstrated the effect with a model cart under conditions ruling out extraneous effects, but Muller did admit he could have done a better job at explaining the phenomenon in the first video.
+Kusenko conceded the bet of $10,000, which was given away as prizes for a science communication competition.

 Personal life and family

 After Derek Muller's parents, Anthony and Shirley, married in South Africa, they moved to Vancouver, British Columbia, Canada, where his two sisters were born (Kirstie and Marilouise).
 The family moved to Australia, where he was born, after his father got a job in Traralgon at a pulp and paper mill.
-When he was 18 months old, the family moved back to Vancouver.
+When he was 18 months old, the family moved back to Canada.
+Muller was educated in Vancouver and Kingston, Ontario.

-After Muller moved to Los Angeles he met Raquel Nuno, a planetary scientist whom he married.
-They have three children (2021).
+After Muller moved to Los Angeles, United States, he met Raquel Nuno, a planetary science Ph.D. student whom he married.
+They have four children (as of 2025).
+As of 2024, he moved back to Australia.